-The weighted average share price at the date of exercise for share options exercised during 2013 was 0.1296 Great British Pounds ("GBP").
-The options outstanding at 31 December 2013 had a weighted average exercise price of 0.2978 GBP, and a weighted average remaining contractual life of 5.46 years.
-In 2013, options were granted on May 12 and December 26.
-The aggregate of the estimated fair values of the options granted on those dates is \$94,000.
-In 2012, options were granted on February 14, July 2 and December 19.
-The aggregate of the estimated fair values of the options granted on those dates is \$410,000.
+The weighted average share price at the date of exercise for share options exercised during 2014 was 0.1684 Great British Pounds ("GBP").
+The options outstanding at 31 December 2014 had a weighted average exercise price of 0.2849 GBP, and a weighted average remaining contractual life of 5.26 years.
+In 2014, options were granted on August 3 and December 10.
+The aggregate of the estimated fair values of the options granted on those dates is \$166,000.
+In 2013, options were granted on May 12 and December 26.The aggregate of the estimated fair values of the estimated fair values of the options.